atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 CMake input files will build with GNU make, Visual studio 6,7,8 IDEs, borland make, nmake, and XCode.

-An other strength is that CMake is building out-of-source.
+An other advantage of CMake is building out-of-source.
 It simply works out-of-the-box.
-There are two important reasons why you would want this.
+There are two important reasons to choose
+this:

 1. Easy cleanup (no cluttering the source tree).
 Simply remove the build directory if you want to start from scratch.